-Our team’s approach is to manage and resolve issues at the earliest opportunity.
-Where conflict is unavoidable, we provide strong guidance and advocacy; be it through alternative dispute resolution or through the courts.
+Our approach is to manage and resolve issues at the earliest opportunity, but where conflict is unavoidable, we provide strong guidance and advocacy; be it through alternative dispute resolution or through the courts.

 We advise corporate and individual trustees, foundation council members and executors/administrators as well as settlors, protectors and beneficiaries on matters that are, or have the potential to become, contentious.
 In addition to pursuing or defending actions for breach of trust and professional negligence, our work includes applications to remove trustees and protectors from office and to set aside their decisions.
 We also work with onshore advisers on international trust disputes involving our jurisdictions.

-Carey Olsen has one of the largest trust litigation practices in the Channel Islands along with well-established practices in the British Virgin Islands and Cayman Islands.
+Carey Olsen has one of the largest trust litigation practices in the offshore world.
 Our track record includes advising on the most significant cases to be heard by the local courts as well as representing clients before the Privy Council.
 Many of these cases have established judicial precedents that are referred to in jurisdictions around the world.

 - Applications for directions (e.g. blessing of a momentous decision)

 - Variation of a trust or a foundation

 - Setting aside the settlement of assets on trust on grounds of mistake

 - Setting aside appointments by trustees on grounds of mistake or inadequate deliberation

 - Ratification of decisions of invalidly appointed trustees

 02 July 2021 | News